iabhinav108/LawSage.AI/README.md

 ## **📜 About LawSage.AI**

 **LawSage.AI** is a cutting-edge AI-powered platform designed to simplify and revolutionize the way legal professionals interact with documents.
-Our goal is to streamline legal workflows with:
+This project was developed as an academic coursework project for *Intelligent Model Design using AI*, showcasing advanced AI techniques to streamline legal workflows:
 - **Document Summarization**: Extract concise summaries of lengthy legal documents.
 - **Simplified Insights**: Simplify legal jargon for better understanding.
 - **Legal Research Assistance**: Provide answers and insights tailored to legal queries.